-In June 2020, GASB issued Statement No. 97, "Certain Component Unit Criteria, and Accounting and Financial Reporting for Internal Revenue Code Section 457 Deferred Compensation Plans-an amendment of GASB Statements No. 14 and No. 84, and a supersession of GASB Statement No. 32" ("GASB 97").
-The primary objective of this Statement is (1) to require that Internal Revenue Code ("IRC") Section 457 deferred compensation plans be classified as either a pension plan or another employee benefit plan, depending on whether the plan meets the definition of a pension plan and (2) clarifies that Statement 84, as amended, should be applied to all arrangements organized under IRC Section 457 to determine whether those arrangements should be reported as fiduciary activities.
-The requirements of this Statement are effective for reporting periods beginning after June 15, 2021.
-The Authority is currently assessing the impact of GASB 97.
+In June 2020, GASB issued Statement No. 97, "Certain Component Unit Criteria and Accounting and Financial Reporting for Internal Revenue Code Section 457 Deferred Compensation Plans-an amendment of GASB Statements No. 14 and No. 84, and a supersession of GASB Statement No. 32" (GASB 97).
+The primary objective of this Statement is to require that Internal Revenue Code (IRC) Section 457 deferred compensation plans be classified as either a pension plan or an other employee benefit plan, depending on whether the plan meets the definition of a pension plan and is effective immediately.
+Paragraphs 6-9 of this statement clarify that Statement 84, as amended, should be applied to all arrangements organized under IRC Section 457 to determine whether those arrangements should be reported as fiduciary activities.
+The requirements of paragraphs 6-9 of this statement are effective for reporting periods beginning after June 15, 2021.
+The Authority has determined that GASB 97 does not apply to its financial statements.